A Brief Re-Cap of the Past Thirty Days

 Every decision we make is an evaluation of probability — whoa, dude, buzz kill — but it is true.
 Unfortunately, you’re not Spock able to do the calculations quickly and silently in your mind.
 So, how do you do it?
 Well, it is all unconscious, but we all make a guess about how likely things will turn out the way you’d like.

 How do you calculate your probabilities?
 Think about probability.
 See?
 That’s what I mean.
 It’s unconscious.
-Our guestimates are based on previous experience, circumstances that we know about, and our emotional reactions.similar
+Our guestimates are based on previous experience, circumstances that we know about, and our emotional reactions to similar or related events.

 Pretend that you are planning a vacation, and that you’ve always wanted to visit Turkey.
 What is the probability of a terrorist attack in Turkey while you are there?
 What is the probability that you’ll be involved in a terrorist attack?
 We don’t know.
 It truly is very small in spite of the recent violence perpetrated in Turkey by ISIS and the Kurds.
 But, this type of thinking, this type of calculation is hard.
 People rarely engage in it, even people with strong math skills and training.
 It is far more likely that you felt the apprehension associated with Turkey because of the Ataturk bombing and other attacks, and decided to visit the Dalmatian Coast, instead.
 Emotions trump probability because emotions are easy.
 Emotions occur automatically, unconsciously.